-The concentrations of the samples are determined using the standard curve run with each test.
-Samples showing a lower concentration of Microcystins than standard 1 (0.15 ppb) should be reported as containing < 0.15 ppb of Microcystins.
-Samples showing a higher concentration than standard 5 (5.0 ppb) must be diluted to obtain accurate results.
+The concentrations of samples are determined using the standard curve run with each test.
+Water samples showing a lower concentration of Microcystins than standard 1 (0.15 ppb) should be reported as containing < 0.15 ppb of Microcystins.
+Bivalve samples showing a lower concentration of Microcystins than standard 1 (0.15 ppb) should be reported as containing <3.75 ng/g of Microcystins.
+Water or bivalve samples showing a higher concentration than standard 5 (5.0 ppb) must be diluted and reanalyzed to obtain accurate quantitative results.
 The concentration of the positive control provided should be $0.75 \pm 0.185$ ppb.